nmodi007/Black-jack/README.md

   - the splitting chart is used when the player is dealt a pair as the original hand.
 The pair and the dealer face-up-card is the input and output is either split or continue playing.

-- Only players can split.
-Example, players is dealt a pair of 8s.
+  - Example, player is dealt a pair of 8s.
 Player splits.
 Then the player is dealt another 8.
 He will split that pair again.
 Now a player has 3 hands and the game continues.

 ## Results
-After running a simulation of one million rounds I am getting the following results:
+- After running a simulation of one million rounds and 6 players at the table, I am getting the following results:

   - dealer wins about 48% of the time.
   - dealer loses about 43% of the time.
   - dealer pushes about 8% of the time.

 - I was thinking that if the deck favors the dealer or if the deck favors the players then I would see all the players losing/winning together.
 I don’t see this trend in the players_balance graph.